-- 7.2 Before the transfer takes place, the coxswain and Pilot must be satisfied that the pilot boat is sufficiently stable alongside the ship for the transfer operation to be safely completed. - 7.3 The Pilot should not stand outside the rail of the ship waiting for an opportunity to transfer. - 7.4 Consideration should be given to: - 1.
-The lack of suitable handholds or stanchions at deck level. - 2.
-The time taken to affect the transfer, particularly in adverse weather. - 3.
-The decks may be awash. - 4.
-Vessel fendering. - 5.
-Interaction between the pilot boat and ship. - 6.
-The physical capability of the Pilot.
+- 7.2 Before the transfer takes place, the coxswain and Pilot must be satisfied that the pilot boat is sufficiently stable alongside the ship for the transfer operation to be safely completed. - 7.3 The Pilot should not stand outside the rail of the ship waiting for an opportunity to transfer.
+A side gate entrance should only be used if the gap between the stanchions is 700mm to 800mm, in accordance with SOLAS regulations. - 7.4 When making the decision to transfer, the Pilot should give consideration to factors including but not limited to: - a) The availability of suitable handholds or stanchions at deck level. - b) The time taken to affect the transfer, particularly in adverse weather. - c) The deck condition including if the deck is awash. - d) Vessel fendering. - e) Interaction between the pilot boat and ship. - f) The physical capability of the Pilot.